scopen-coop/erpnext_france/README.md

 - Manage Deposit Invoice (Facture d'acompte) that is a real invoice with a % of total paiement that need to be deducted as payment after

 - Export for CIEL and Sage Accountancy journal for Sales and Buying only

+- EcoTax management

+- Easier Customer and Supplier creation with (API Sinene)[https://api.gouv.fr/les-api/sirene_v3]

+- Easier Item Taxe Template creation

+- Header and Footer for document "Francisé"

+- Cannot delete invoices

+- Payment terms before invoice (example 30% deposit invoice, 70% delivery)

+- Codes NAF/APE (for customer and supplier)

+- Compny type from INSEE (for customer and supplier)

 ### Installation